gokictech/UnityML/UnityTutorial.md

 ![alt text](https://i.imgur.com/ZwY4Y4a.png)

 We should now see it listed with our other assets!
-Try dragging it back into the hierarchy to create a new instance of our Sphere prefab, offset it slighly in the inspector under transform, or use the transform handles in the scene view.
+Try dragging it back into the hierarchy to create a new instance of our Sphere prefab, offset it slightly in the inspector under transform, or use the transform handles in the scene view.

 ![alt text](https://i.imgur.com/p6HdTEm.png)